 Adoption is widespread.
 Alexa estimates that 30% of their users worldwide visit Facebook every day.

 So much about social networks is new.
 People and organizations are less able to keep tight control over their website presence.
-Even giant companies are still figuring it out.
-Individuals have gained the possibility to use social media to gain unprecedented visibility.

 How will the use of social networks change how people communicate?
 Facebook’s CEO thinks that it is changing social norms.
 Many disagree.
 How will students use social networks for good?
 What will Facebook do next?
 What will succeed Facebook?

 The goal of today’s workshop is to apply our critical thinking skills to our use of social networks.

 Students proceeded into three breakout groups by grade level.
 They then participated in three sessions led by Paul, Daisy, and Richard.
 Paul and two upper school students introduced sixth grade students to the process of setting up a new Facebook account.
 Daisy examined privacy settings with seventh and eighth graders.
 Richard investigated how Facebook applications access personal information.
 Below, please find notes from the apps workshop.

 A Facebook application (“app”) is a piece of software that adds functionality to your Facebook page.
 Most are games or information-gathering devices (e.g., polls).

 Most apps are built by companies other than Facebook.
 Installing an app shares your profile information with that other company.

 To view your list of installed apps and uninstall one, go to the Applications link in the lower left-hand corner of the Facebook interface and click Edit Applications.

 You may recognize status updates generated by applications from their nonstandard icons, the “via” text, and phrases like “Click here to help.”